 Add coconut fiber or peat moss for good aeration.
 It also helps to improve soil pH and reduces the acidic level.

 For extreme hard soil add a part of sand to develop drainage system and proper aeration.
-Clay soil performs better in dry hot condition.
+Clay soil performs better in dry hot conditions.

 Amending acidic (low pH) soils:

 Using limestone to raise low soil pH and make the soil less acidic.
-There are different types of limestone available out there and all of them works well to increase soil ph.
+There are different types of limestone available out there and all of them work well to increase soil ph.

 Apply lime a few inches down into the soil for getting better performance.